mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/add-dependencies/kotlin.md

 }
 ```

-Now in the same file add dependency for Gradle safe args plugin that provides type safety when navigating and passing data between destinations.
+Now in the same file add dependency for Gradle `Safe Args` plugin that provides type safety when navigating and passing data between destinations.
-Add new classpath in the `dependencies` block:
+Add new `classpath` in the `dependencies` block:

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/project-level-build-gradle-file.png